-The Dead Zone is a 1983 American horror thriller film based on the Stephen King novel of the same name.
-Directed by David Cronenberg (Shivers; Rabid; Scanners), the film stars Christopher Walken, Martin Sheen, and Tom Skerritt.
+The Dead Zone is a 1983 American horror-thriller film based on the Stephen King novel of the same name.
+Directed by David Cronenberg (Shivers; Rabid; Scanners), the movie stars Christopher Walken, Martin Sheen, and Tom Skerritt.

-After a horrific car crash, high school teacher Johnny Smith (Christopher Walken) wakens from a five year coma with the ability to see into people’s future.
-This extra sensory perception enables him to avert several impending disasters and earns him celebrity status.
+After a horrific car crash, high school teacher Johnny Smith (Christopher Walken) awakens from a five-year coma with the ability to see into people’s future.
+This extrasensory perception enables him to avert several impending disasters and earns him celebrity status.

 However, those missing years have cost him his job and his fiancé and he longs for his former existence minus his new “gift”.
 That is until he meets local politician and would-be Presidential candidate Greg Stillson (Martin Sheen) and sees future events of genuinely cataclysmic proportions.
 It is only then that Johnny must come to terms with his powers, his conscience and his destiny…

 One of only three David Cronenberg films that do not have a score by his friend, composer Howard Shore.
 This was due to studio politics in which Paramount wanted a more familiar composer to write the music for the film.
 Michael Kamen, who had written the music for the film Venom for the studio, was chosen instead.

 Director David Cronenberg had to re-shoot the scene in which John Smith has his first premonition.
 It showed a little girl’s room burning and a small E.T. doll could be seen on one of the shelves.
 The scene had to be re-shot when Universal Pictures threatened to sue.